AriaKillebrewBruehl/senior-thesis/thesis-blog.md

 ## _Basically a place where I will dump all my thoughts about the process and my feelings about thesis-life_

+# 03.14.2023

+*First full read of my thesis!*

+I have pretty much every part of my thesis written (I think), so today I'm reading over it and will be tracking where edits need to be made.

+### writing issues

+- [x] title
+- [ ] Acknowledgements
+- [ ] Abstract
+- [ ] Dedication ?
+- [ ] Fix bibliography issues
+  - [ ] Opencv 2014 citation
+- [ ] Change hedcut list into command for consistency?
+- [x] Thesholding
+- [x] Method for selecting isophotes in section 2.2

+### figure issues

+- [ ] Email randy glass again / WSJ
+- [x] Currency engraving
+- [x] Half-toning image
+- [ ] 0.7 final rendering after adjustments
+- [ ] Appendix C images
+- [x] 1.2.1 flower drawn in 3 ways
+- [x] 1.4.2 sobel operator
+- [ ] 2.1 canny versus DoG
+- [ ] 2.1 Initial edges detected
+- [x] 2.1.1 thresholded edges
+- [x] Add input image to figure 2.4
+- [ ] CLI video
+- [ ] Curly images
+- [x] 4.3 Photorealistic edge detection

+## formatting and layout issues

+- [ ] Definitions?
+  - [ ] Channels
+  - [ ] Depth
+  - [ ] Seed pixel
+  - [ ] Sampled function

+# 03.10.2023

+### Things in `caboodle` I'd like to change

+- [ ] wider spaced dots in final rendering
+  - hmm the hard thing about just reducing the overall number of dots is that it makes things like eyes less good
+    - in real hedcuts the "complicated" features have a lot of dots and the less complicated ones have fewer dots..
+    - so I think we should have the spacing between dots as a function of distance from nearest feature line.
+- [x] avoid dots in highlights of face
+  - this shouldn't be exactly where the isophotes are but close, so maybe just another step to select where we want to leave things out?
+  - we'd use something really similar to what gets the isophote highlights and then what's white we'd avoid stippling
+    - maybe make it so the bins that are created are a little different than the isophotes
+- [ ] add and overall outline
+  - make it "inky"?
+  - scale up input image by factor of 6

+# 03.04.2023

+to-do this weekend

+- [ ] continue debugging ETFFilter
+  - [ ] get licplot demo of lines
+  - [ ] get licplot demo of cricles
+  - [ ] run licplot w Jim gradient image

 # 02.28.2023

 _Debugging ETFFilter_